From Ohio History Central

 Photographic reproduction of a print depicting Arthur St. Clair (1736-1818), who served as the territorial governor of the Northwest Territory from 1788 to 1802.

 The Federalist Party was the strongest political party in the Northwest Territory prior to statehood.
 Arthur St. Clair, governor of the Northwest Territory, actively sought to secure Federalist dominance of the government.
+For example, he felt that Ohio should be split into two states, that way the Federalists dominated both.
 By 1803, the Democratic-Republican Party, however, had emerged as the dominant force in the Ohio government.
 This is evident in the Ohio Constitution of 1803, which established a relatively weak government, with the legislative branch holding most of the power.
-Most of Ohio's earliest political officials were Democratic-Republicans, including Thomas Worthington, one of Ohio's first two United States Senators.
+Most of Ohio's earliest political officials were Democratic-Republicans, including Thomas Worthington, one of Ohio's first two United States senators.